 Make this your ONLY objective.
 Nothing else.
 It’s a lot like an effective cold call.

-This is a best practice that most sales reps don’t know about yet it's surprisingly simple.
+This is a best practice most sales reps don’t know about.

 Here's the best way to make this a habit.
 Take a sticky-note and hand this on your wall... look at it daily as a reminder.